ScriptBasic/WinPBX/docs/Oxygen/Intrinsic Functions.md

 # <a name="cos"></a>cos

-Returns the cosine of an angle of *x* radians.
+Returns the cosine of an angle in radians.
+The result is within the range of -1.0 to 1.0.

 ```
 dim d as double